olivierpierre/comp26020-problems/lecture07/enum2/README.md

 # Lecture 7 Problem 4

-Enumerations can be used in C in combination with bitwise operations to define *flags*, .e. set of properties attached to objects, each object being able to have 0 or several properties enabled.
+Enumerations can be used in C in combination with bitwise operations to define *flags*, i.e. set of properties attached to objects, each object being able to have 0 or several properties enabled.

 Consider the following program: